Chaim Yassky: Biography

 medicine at the University of Odessa, he became active in the Zionist movement.
 Before World War I he took part in Jewish self-defense against pogromists in Odessa.

 In 1917, after the Russian revolution, he co-founded the Russian Maccabee Society, a Zionist youth organization.

-After World War 1 he worked in a Military Hospital in Odessa, before leaving for Palestine.
+After World War I, he worked in a Military Hospital in Odessa, before leaving for the British Mandate of Palestine.